stephenberry/glaze/README.md

 - [BEVE](https://github.com/beve-org/beve) (binary efficient versatile encoding)
 - [CSV](./docs/csv.md) (comma separated value)

+> [!IMPORTANT]
+>
+> Glaze `main` is currently in development for v5.0.0
+>
+> v5.0.0 will remove the `detail` namespace from `to/from` specializations and many more internal functions, which will enable cleaner user customization and shorter compilation error messages.

 ## With compile time reflection for MSVC, Clang, and GCC!

 - Read/write aggregate initializable structs without writing any metadata or macros!